Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 Impaired osmoregulation may also explain why your fish are swimming erratically and acting stressed after a water change.
 This weird behavior may even be accompanied by spasms.

-To find out whether the drastic change in Nitrate stressed your fish you could use a liquid water test kit.
+To find out whether the drastic change in Nitrate stressed your fish you could use a liquid water test kit before and after replacing the aquarium water.

 To avoid stressing or killing your fish with Osmotic shock, change no more than 10% of the water in the tank.